anish289/spotifycater/README.md

 # SpotifyCater

+UPDATE 09/08/2020: Spending time fixing up code/adding new features... learning more about async ops with JS so far

 Welcome!
 This is a backend script that allows a user to retrieve a playlist with recommended tracks based on recent listening activity with the click of a button (WIP).